Pfizer COVID-19 vaccine appointments are available to our patients. Sign up for Connect today to schedule your vaccination.

-Stevie Yang joined the Jill Roberts Center for Inflammatory Bowel Disease as a clinical research assistant in July 2018.
-She assists in heading all sponsor-initiated clinical research trials with a focus on coordinating patient visits, data management, and site monitor support.
-She is also engaged in investigator-initiated research, including the PRIME quality improvement initiative and investigating the safety of IBD biologic therapy during pregnancy.
+Richmond Mensah joined the Jill Roberts Center for Inflammatory Bowel Disease as a clinical research assistant in January 2021.
+He is involved in all pharmaceutical-sponsored clinical research trials with a focus on coordinating patient visits, data management, site monitor support and the coordination of the unblinded research teams.
+He also spearheads several investigator-initiated research studies, including the Multicenter African American in IBD study, the Ulcerative Colitis Response index study, and the PIANO study that investigates the safety of IBD biologic and small molecule therapies in pregnancy and neonatal outcomes.

 Dr. Chabouni joined the Jill Roberts Center (JRC) in 2007 and has played a vital role in expanding the clinical research program.
 She obtained her medical degree at Algiers Medical School and practiced at the Tizi-Ouzou Hospital for 8 years as a general practitioner.